-The Fund's investment objective is long-term capital appreciation.
+The Fund's investment objective is to seek income and long-term capital appreciation.

 RISK/RETURN SUMMARY: FEES AND EXPENSES

 This table describes the fees and expenses that you may pay if you buy, hold and sell the Fund's Shares (Shares).
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.